 The first thing you need to offer in order to woo your customers is a website.
 In the digital age, companies without websites are the dinosaurs of the business world – Picture that old man with the cassette Walkman in the age of iPods – it may be cool, but it not efficient.
 Websites are easier than ever to set up, and you can do it in an afternoon (if you’re tech-saavy).
 You do not need to know how to code and you do not need to worry about your website remaining functional, at least for the time being.
 Early on, it is important to get a website up with enough content to advertise your business.

 First, go to a domain registration site like GoDaddy, Siteground, or Name Cheap.
 Purchase a domain name for your website.
 Then, go to WordPress.com.
 You can purchase a professional website theme there, and you can also purchase hosting if you would like.
 However, practically every domain registration sells web hosting.
 Other well-known hosting options are Hostgator and BlueHost.
+For a list of other popular web hosting options, check out these reviews by Cloud Wards.
 The key here is to separate the websites you use to purchase your domain name and hosting server in case one of them experiences technical difficulties.
 The last thing you want is for your website to go down.